-As part of its vision for growing the Parramatta CBD, Parramatta City Council has prepared the CBD Strategy, which is a road map to expanding the CBD through amending a number of planning controls, such as floor space ratios and also expanding the CBD boundaries.
-As part of the CBD Strategy, Council is required to submit a Planning Proposal to the Department of Planning to make alterations to the current Parramatta Local Environment Plans.
+As part of its vision for growing the Parramatta CBD, the City of Parramatta Council has prepared the Parramatta CBD Planning Strategy, which is a road map to expanding the CBD through amending a number of planning controls, such as floor space ratios and also expanding the CBD boundaries.
+As part of the Parramatta CBD Planning Strategy, Council is required to submit a Planning Proposal to the Department of Planning, Industry and Environment to make alterations to the current Parramatta Local Environment Plan (LEP) 2011.

 The Environmental Planning and Assessment Act 1979 sets out a number of requirements that must be met for planning proposals to be approved.
-One is Section 117(2) Direction 4.3 which deals with development on floodplains.
+One is Section 9.1 Direction 4.3 which deals with development on floodplains.
 A requirement of the direction is that a planning proposal must not permit a significant increase in development in that area unless it has been prepared in accordance with the NSW Floodplain Development Manual (2005).